scicloj/notespace/README.md

 * Data visualizations based on [gorilla-ui](https://github.com/pink-gorilla/gorilla-ui) Hiccup extensions are supported.

 ### Implementation
 For state management and event handling at Clojure JVM, we use [cljfx](https://github.com/cljfx/cljfx)'s [state management logic](https://github.com/cljfx/cljfx#subscriptions-and-contexts).
+To avoid the dependency of JavaFX, we copied the relevant parts of cljfx under `notespace.cljfx.*`.

 The current rendering engine is based on [gorilla-notes](https://github.com/scicloj/gorilla-notes), which is a thin wrapper of [gorilla-ui](https://github.com/pink-gorilla/gorilla-ui).